ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/datapower/DataPower-Config-without-WebGUI.md

   - Expose the WebGUI on OCP  ***Optional***
     - Step 2 in [Enable DataPower webgui in cp4i and OCP](https://www.ibm.com/support/pages/enable-datapower-webgui-cp4i-and-ocp)

+  - DataPower WebGUI on CP4I ***Optional***
+    - [How to enable web-mgmt in cp4i?](https://www.ibm.com/support/pages/node/6496879) walks you through steps to enable WebGUI on CP4I.
+    - Use Step 2 in [Enable DataPower webgui in cp4i and OCP](https://www.ibm.com/support/pages/enable-datapower-webgui-cp4i-and-ocp) to expose the WebGUI to a browser.

 ### Oops *!#^&
   `additionalDomainConfig` is a singleton within each DataPower domain, including `default`.
 Every time you process an `additionalDomainConfig`, you will overwrite the previous.
 The moving finger having writ, cleans the slate.
 Create and process an empty `additionalDomainConfig`.
 Sample oops file: [362-oops-default-ocp-additionalDomainConfig.yaml](./samples/362-oops-default-ocp-additionalDomainConfig.yaml)